-And this is precisely what intuition is at its core: a sudden and inexplicable feeling that arises within us, a feeling that tells us to take this chance, to go down that path, to accept that opportunity, to open that door.
-Intuition also tells us what not to do, what to be careful of, when to be vigilant and when to stop.
-As novelist Dean Koontz summarized beautifully:
+What common ways do we experience intuition?
+Usually, intuition emerges as a quiet inner voice or feeling that tells us to take this chance, go down that path, accept that opportunity, open that door, and so on.
+Intuition also tells us what not to do, what to be careful of, when to be vigilant, and when to stop.

 As Joseph Murphy, author of The Power of Your Unconscious Mind notes:

-Within your subconscious depths lie infinite wisdom, infinite power, and infinite supply of all that is necessary, which is waiting for development and expression.
+Within your subconscious depths lie infinite wisdom, infinite power, and an infinite supply of all that is necessary, which is waiting for development and expression.